Choo Jackson

-Ramaar Jackson, better known by his stage name Choo Jackson is an American hip hop recording artist, and producer.
+Ramaar Akeem Jackson, better known by his stage name Choo Jackson, is an American hip hop recording artist, and producer.
 He is a Florida native from Vero Beach who later moved to Chambersburg, Pennsylvania.
-He worked at ID Labs studio in Pittsburgh, Pennsylvania where he was discovered by Mac Miller who signed him to his label.
+He worked at ID Labs studio in Pittsburgh, Pennsylvania, where he was discovered by Mac Miller, who signed him to his label.
 He has appeared, along with his song "Bikes", on MTV2's on Mac Miller and the Most Dope Family.